The Northern Line Extension has arrived!

 The machines were named by local schoolchildren after Helen Sharman, who became the first British astronaut in 1991, and Amy Johnson, the aviation pioneer best known as the first woman to fly solo from London to Australia.
 Unsurprisingly, given their past achievements, the tunnelling was completed in a jiffy, with work finished in November 2017.
 The tunnels themselves are unique; they’re the widest tunnels anywhere on the Tube network, and feature an emergency walkway along the side of them.

 As sometimes happens with TfL projects, however, there were delays: in 2018, it was reported that the opening date, originally scheduled for December 2020, would be pushed back to autumn 2021.
-This was supposedly to coincide with the reopening of the Moorgate-Bank section of the line, which was scheduled to be closed in spring 2020 in order to speed up renovation works at Bank station, and somewhat audaciously move that stretch of the Northern line slightly to the west.
-However, that closure has now been pushed back to spring/summer 2021, presumably nixing this double dose of openings.
+This was supposedly to coincide with the reopening of the Moorgate-Bank section of the line, which was originally scheduled to be closed in spring 2020 in order to speed up renovation works at Bank station, and somewhat audaciously move that stretch of the Northern line slightly to the west.
+However, the Northern line closure around Bank is now set for January to May 2022 (read all about it here), so the Battersea branch will now finish first.

 Anyway, things picked up in the summer of 2019, when an engineering train travelled the full length of the tunnels for the first time.
 In February 2020, the extension took another important step forward with the addition of station roundels – a historic moment, as London’s Deputy Mayor for Transport Heidi Alexander was celebrating on Twitter: